 The Benefits of Respite Care

 Some caregivers feel a sense of guilt for needing time for themselves.
 If you feel this way, it’s important to note that respite care provides both short-term and long-term benefits to you and your loved one.
+Asking for help does not mean you are abandoning a loved one or cannot be present at important moments, it just means you are giving yourself the ability to be more present in a more relaxed state.

-1. Prevent caregiver burnout
+1. Prevent Caregiver Burnout

 Respite care can help reduce stress and support long-term care commitment.
 Taking care of yourself now will pay off in the long run.

-2. Take time to rest and recharge
+2. Take Time to Rest and Recharge

 Life can feel consumed by caregiving responsibilities.
-By taking time for yourself, you can focus on the activities that address your emotional health, such as hobbies, time spent with friends and family, exercise or relaxation.
+By taking time for yourself, you can focus on the self-care activities that address your emotional health, such as hobbies, time spent with friends and family, exercise or relaxation.

-3. Improve quality of care
+3. Improve Quality of Care

 Your care team wants what’s best for you and your loved one.
 During respite, you can still visit with your loved one and the care team will communicate with you to give updates, answer questions and provide support.
 The team will also work with you to plan for your loved one’s return home to make it as seamless as possible.